-- More extensive disassembly than shown on the exploded drawing is prohibited. - 3.
+- More extensive disassembly than shown on the exploded drawing is prohibited. - Never remove the clamping unit. - 3.
 Dismantle the product as shown on the exploded drawing.
-Pay attention to the following during disassembly: - Before the adapter and centering disc have to be separated from the clamping element receiver, remove the actuating pin from the clamping screw base end-stop. - To separate the centering disc from the clamping element receiver, do not fully unscrew and remove the clamping screw base end-stop. - 4.
+Pay attention to the following during disassembly: - The actuating pin from the clamping screw base end-stop needs to be removed before the adapter and coupling carrier are separated from the clamping unit. - To be able to rotate the adapter and the coupling carrier against the clamping unit, do not fully unscrew and remove the base end-stop from the clamping screws. - To be able to rotate the adapter and the coupling carrier against the clamping unit, the clamping element receiver on the clamping unit and the clamping unit housing must be flush against the front face. - To remove the adapter and the coupling carrier from the clamping unit, they need to be rotated together against the clamping unit until the bayonet lugs on the coupling carrier are aligned with the bayonet openings in the clamping unit. - 4.
 Clean all oil and grease residues off all components with an ester-free, non-polar, soft, lint-free cloth and check for visible signs of damage. - 5.
-Assemble the product in accordance with the exploded drawing and lubricate during assembly [see "Lubricating the product" chapter].
+Assemble the product in accordance with the exploded drawing and lubricate mating surfaces during assembly.
 Pay attention to the following during assembly: - Replace worn or damaged fixing screws. - Tighten all fixing screws to the specified tightening torque [see nomenclature and/or "Screw tightening torques" chapter].
 When tightening the screws, do so evenly to prevent any distortion under load. - Only apply lubricant to the mechanical mating surfaces.
 Pay attention to notes about lubricants [see "Use of lubricants " chapter]. - Avoid too much lubricant on the locating face because this can cause face run-out errors. - Apply grease to the sealing elements [for example O-rings, rectangular rings] and sealing surfaces.
-Pay attention to notes about greases [see "Use of lubricants" chapter]. - Before installing the CENTREX ring, apply a light coating of grease to its contact surface.
+Pay attention to notes about greases [see "Use of lubricants" chapter].